tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 When DNS clients wish to use encrypted protocols such as DNS-over-TLS (DoT) {{!RFC7858}}
-or DNS-over-HTTPS (DoH) {{!RFC8484}}, they require additional information beyond the IP address of the DNS server.
+or DNS-over-HTTPS (DoH) {{!RFC8484}}, they require additional information beyond the IP address of the DNS server, such as the resolver's hostname.
 However, it is common for DNS clients to only learn a resolver's IP address during configuration.
-Such mechanisms include network advertisement such as DHCP and RA as well as manual configuration.
+Such mechanisms include network provisioning protocols like DHCP and IPv6 Router Advertisements, as well as manual configuration.

-This document addresses encrypted DNS resolver discovery with two goals in mind: enable discovery from only an IP address, and allow clients to confirm the encrypted server connection they establish is the same entity they were querying without encryption.
+This document addresses encrypted DNS resolver discovery with two goals in mind: enable discovery when only an IP address is known, and allow clients to confirm that the encrypted resolver they connect to is the same entity as the known resolver that did not use encryption.

 For DNS servers that do not support encryption, their encrypted connection configuration can be requested by a new special use domain name (SUDN).
-For DNS servers that do support encryption, this configuration can be requested by their own domain name.
+For DNS servers that do support encryption, this configuration can be requested based on a query for their own domain name.

 ## Specification of Requirements